ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 What this does, is override the stored property [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/internal/ITCB_SDK_internal.swift#L46) with [a computed property](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID259), so we intercept access to the stored property.

-The [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/internal/ITCB_SDK_internal.swift#L46) property is "typeless," so it will need to be cast, in order to be useful in the future.

-It is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
+The [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/internal/ITCB_SDK_internal.swift#L46) property is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
 It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing the Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
 I like my SDKs to hide as much stuff as possible.

 It should also be noted that this is a **strong** reference.
 This is important.
 The `CB`*`XXX`*`Manager` instance needs to be kept around, after instantiation.

-Our getter method will check the superclass instance of `_managerInstance` before returning it.
+Our getter method will check [the superclass instance of `_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/effafee41e354b7654ba777a6301e0cd45150b51/SDK-src/src/public/ITCB_SDK.swift#L113) before returning it.
 If that instance is `nil`, then we'll actually instantiate an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), setting our class as the delegate, and using the Main Thread (by leaving the second argument as `nil`).
 We then assign this to the superclass property before returning the superclass property (which now has the new instance).

 The setter is a simple straight-up passthrough.